-But still no idea of where he was buried.
-Of course I did have some dates and after cross referencing some information and getting some sources from Census records, I found a picture of George’s Father’s grave.
+But I still no idea of where he was buried.
+Of course I did have some dates, and after cross referencing some information I had and some sources from Census records, I found a picture of George’s Father’s grave.
 He was buried in the Edgewood Cemetery, Lancaster, Dallas County, Texas.

 There is really no way at this point to know exactly why they moved to Dallas, but they had lived in the northern part of Georgia where Sherman’s Army swept through leaving a path of destruction on their way to Atlanta.
 With the Yankees and Carpet Baggers taking over, I guess they thought Texas would be a better place to be away from Georgia and the reconstruction and to start a new life.

 They Made Me

 Nov.
 12, 1899